nareshbhatia/react-learning-path/exercise-2-header/README.md

 - [Material-UI](https://material-ui-next.com/) - Material-UI is an implementation of Google's popular design system called [Material Design](https://material.io/guidelines/).
 Although our trade blotter does not follow Material Design, using Material-UI is still beneficial for its robust CSS-in-JS implementation.
 - [Lerna](https://github.com/lerna/lerna)
 - [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/)
+- [Storybook](https://storybook.js.org/basics/introduction/) - Storybook is a development environment for UI components.
+With it, you can visualize different states of your UI components and develop them interactively.
+Since Storybook runs outside of your app, you can develop UI components in isolation without worrying about app specific dependencies and requirements.